 Using age-old craftsmanship, a mix of ancient and modern materials, and new shapes, Latin American designers represent a rapidly exploding segment of the contemporary design scene.
 Many emerging designers from this region take inspiration from international trends while upholding precolonial aesthetics that contrast with a mainly European-influenced design tradition.
 From Mexico to Argentina, here are twelve emerging Latin American design studios to keep your eye on.

-Drawing inspiration from 1960s-era design and geometric shapes, Mexican designer Sofia Campos created the Crux Desk, consisting of a marble top and acrylic footing, and the Cosmos Mirror, featuring terrazzo details and steel.
-The Latin American designer stands out by designing refined pieces, to be part of the collectible design.
+Drawing inspiration from 1960s-era design and geometric shapes, Mexican designer Sofia Campos created the Crux Desk, consisting of a marble top and acrylic footing, and the Cosmos Mirrorwith terrazzo and steel details.
+The Latin American-born designer is making a name for herself with refined pieces that are entirely in keeping with the collectible design.

-Inspired by Mexican anthropology, the Mexico based Latin American design studio by Hector Esrawe founded his Ewe label in collaboration with Spanish Manuel Bañó and Estonian-born Age Salajõ, employing traditional techniques of local craftsmen, and leaving out any machine intervention.
+Inspired by Mexican anthropology, the native Latin American studio in Mexico City Hector Esrawe founded his Ewe label in collaboration with Spanish Manuel Bañó and Estonian-born Age Salajõ, employing traditional techniques of local craftsmen, and leaving out any machine intervention.
 The studio’s solid black Humo table features an oval-shaped top set on an off-center monolithic base.
-Then there’s the three-legged, black Ceniza Chair and the blown glass Magma lamps that echo molten lava.
+Then there’s the three-legged, black Ceniza Chair and the blown glass Magmalamps that echo molten lava.